Navahrudak Ghetto: Resistance and Righteous Among the Nations

-Escapes from the Navahrudak Ghetto began in April of 1942.
+Escapes from the Navahrudak Ghetto began in April 1942.
 In mid-May 1943, the ghetto's remaining residents, led by Reichel Kushner (grandmother of Jared Kushner), began to dig a tunnel out of the ghetto, which would eventually grow to more than 250 metres long.
 Five months after work began, 232 people escaped through the tunnel starting on 26 September 1943.
 Of the 232 that escaped through the tunnel, over 100 joined the Bielski partisans, while others joined other detachments.
 According to the Belarusian Telegraph Agency, the escape was the largest in Europe.

 13 residents of Navahrudak were granted the title of Righteous Among the Nations by Yad Vashem, the official Holocaust memorial centre of Israel.
 Among them were Kanstancin Kazloŭski, who, along with his sons Hienadz and Uladzimir, rescued 500 Jews, including 7 residents of the Navahrudak Ghetto, and Barbara Tarnecka, who saved two residents of the ghetto.